 Do not alter this furnace in any way.
-The AWARNING manufacturer will not be liable for any damage resulting from changes made in the field to the furnace or its components or from improper installation.
-Failure to comply could result in severe personal injury, death or substantial property damage.
+The manufacturer will not be liable for any damage resulting from changes made in the field to the furnace or its components or from improper installation.
+Failure to comply could result in severe personal injury, death, or substantial property damage.

-AWARNING USER - Please read the following.
-Failure to comply could result in severe personal injury, death or substantial property damage.

-- This manual is for use only by your qualified heating installer / service technician. - Please see the Owner's information only, on back page of this manual. - Have the furnace serviced by a qualified service technician, at least annually. - This manual must only be used by a qualified AWARNING heating installer / service technician.
+This manual must only be used by a qualified heating installer / service technician.
 Furnace and burner must be installed and serviced only by a qualified heating installer / service technician.
-Failure to comply could result in severe personal injury, death or substantial property damage. - When calling or writing about the furnace Please NOTICE indicate furnace model number and serial number from the rating label.
-You may list the serial number and model number in the space provided on the "Installation and service certificate" found on page 19.
+Failure to comply could result in severe personal injury, death, or substantial property damage.

+When calling or writing about the furnace - Please indicate furnace model number and serial number from the rating label.
+You may list the serial number and model number in the space provided on the "Installation and service certificate" found on page 16.